HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/01-install-haxe.html.md

 title: "Install Haxe"
 ```

 The Haxe Toolkit is available from [haxe.org](http://haxe.org/download) for Windows, Linux and Mac.
-A native installer for Mac and Windows will makes this installation simple.
+Native installers are available of the latest version as well as instructions for advanced users to compile Haxe right from the source code.

 [Download Haxe Installer](http://haxe.org/download)

+> HaxeFlixel 1.x requires Haxe 2.10
+> HaxeFlixel 2.x requires Haxe 3
+> HaxeFlixel 3.x requires Haxe 3

 Here is what the installer will look like on Mac and Windows: